 Olive press on Crete Greece

 On the Greek island of Crete they produce about 80,000 to 120,000 tons of olive oil per year.
 Of this amount 90% belongs to the category of Extra Virgin olive oil.
 It is an exceptionally large amount for an island.
-This is mainly thanks to the sunny and warm climate that many olives grow here every year and for centuries on the trees.
+This is mainly thanks to the sunny and warm climate that many olives grow here every year and for centuries writing a paper on the trees.
 But what really guarantees the quality of the olive oil are the strict regulations for the way in which olives are pressed.
 On this page you can read more about how nowadays the olives are pressed in the olive factory on Crete; it sure is an interesting process.

 Pressing the olives